pingcap/talent-plan/rust/projects/project-4/project.md

 GC is almost the entire reason Rust exists.
 But it's no secret that, actually, garbage collection can't be avoided, "garbage collection" and "memory reclaimation" are practically synonymous, and every language uses a mixture of garbage collection strategies.
-One one end of the GC spectrum, in languages with no automatic memory management, like C, the garbage collection is left entirely up to the programmer, e.g. via `malloc` and `free`.
+On one end of the GC spectrum, in languages with no automatic memory management, like C, the garbage collection is left entirely up to the programmer, e.g. via `malloc` and `free`.
 On the other end are garbage collected languages, like Java, where all memory is collected by a single